MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ### PnP Device Registry State

 Isolated driver packages and user mode components typically use two locations to store device state in the registry.
-These are the **"hardware key"** ("device key") for the device and the **"software key"** ("driver key") for the device.
+These are the *hardware key* ("device key") for the device and the *software key* ("driver key") for the device.
 To retrieve a handle to these registry locations, use one of the following options, based on the platform you are using:

 * WDM:
   * [**IoOpenDeviceRegistryKey**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-ioopendeviceregistrykey)